djheru/reviews-api-sentiment-workflow/README.md

 The Table will also include a GSI (Global Secondary Index) that uses the sentiment value as the partition key.
 This is possible because GSIs do not require that the partition key be a unique value.
 This allows us to support "get reviews by sentiment" searches, which we will be using in the GraphQL queries

+### Send Email Notifications For Negative Reviews

+Amazon Simple Email Service (SES) is a managed email platform allows you to send and receive email using your own email addresses and domains.
+This service allows you to use a managed email service with features like the following:

+- Send emails using the AWS SDK or direct calls to the SES API
+- Integrated notifications with SNS for bounced emails
+- Store received emails in S3
+- Trigger Lambda functions from email received events

+For our application, we will be sending an email to a single configured email address whenever there is a review with negative sentiment posted through the API.
+This requires us to first add the email address to the SES console and verify our control of it.
+Once the email address is verified, we can use SES to send emails on our behalf.

 This is a blank project for TypeScript development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.